Low Parathyroid Hormone (PTH) Levels: Symptoms, Causes & Treatment

 Parathyroid Hormone Deficiency and Its Impact on Health

 Parathyroid hormone (PTH), produced by the parathyroid glands, regulates calcium and phosphorus levels in the blood.
 Though calcium is stored in bones, PTH maintains its blood levels.
 A deficiency can cause hypoparathyroidism, a rare but serious condition.
-According to the NIH, normal PTH levels range from 10 to 65 pg/mL and are measured via blood tests.
+Normal intact PTH reference ranges vary by laboratory and assay, but are typically approximately 10–65 pg/mL.
+Results should always be interpreted using the laboratory’s reference range.
 Recognising PTH deficiency early is essential for effective treatment and prevention of complications.

 What disease can be a result of a deficiency of parathyroid hormone?